Future developments in Singapore: Rejuvenation of Gillman Barracks

-Raffles Sentosa Resort & Spa Singapore

-Announced on 25 June 2019, a second Raffles Hotel named Raffles Sentosa Resort & Spa Singapore will be built on Sentosa at the site adjacent to the existing Sofitel Singapore Sentosa Resort & Spa.
-The one million square-foot exclusive luxury resort will be an all-villa resort, featuring 61 villas, each with its own private courtyard and pool.
-Hotel facilities include a bar, multiple restaurants, a fitness centre, a celebrations room, and two meeting rooms.

-Set to open in 2022, the resort will be Singapore's first villa-only hotel.
+Rejuvenation of Boon Lay Place

+Announced on 4 August 2024, the commercial heart at Boon Lay Place will be redeveloped over the next few years.
+As part of the rejuvenation plans, the Boon Lay branch of the West Coast Town Council will be relocated to the former United Overseas Bank (UOB) building in 2025.
+More sheltered linkways and park connectors will also be built to enhance pedestrian experience.
+The Urban Redevelopment Authority is also currently studying long-term plans for the existing interim bus park, the former Savoy Theatre, and the ActiveSG Hockey Village.

 Proposed Waterfront Hotel at River Valley

 Released for sale on 5 December 2019, the 1.02 hectare hotel site located directly above Fort Canning MRT station can potentially yield a maximum of 530 hotel rooms.
 The site is envisioned to be developed into a distinctive waterfront landmark and offer seamless connections between the two attractions of Fort Canning Park and Singapore River.